Averroes Ai Automated Visual inspection software

 • Examples: Verifying bottle caps, checking tamper-evident seals, inspecting blister pack closure integrity

-Machine Vision vs. Computer Vision
+Machine Vision Systems vs Computer Vision

 While often used interchangeably, machine vision and computer vision represent distinct technological approaches with different objectives: